SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-nonseasonal.md

 non-seasonal time series using the tools and functionalities implemented in JDemetra+.

-1. The picture below shows the result from seasonal adjustment performed for a stock market turnover in Greece using the RSA4c specification.
+1. The picture below shows the results from the seasonal adjustment of a stock market turnover series from Greece using the RSA4c specification.
 The test diagnostics do not indicate any problems in the modelling phase (residual seasonality statistics and out-of-sample tests are displayed in green).
-The seasonality seems to be removed from the time series, but the overall assessment is uncertain, due to the failure of m-statistics and the visual spectral analysis.
+The seasonality seems to be removed from the time series, but the overall assessment is uncertain, due to the failure of the m-statistics and the visual spectral analysis.

 	{: .text-center.image-wrapper}